Find Cheap Auto Insurance Quotes in Your Area

 In the time between filing the claim and the adjuster coming, you need to make sure the car stays in the same condition as you found it.
 Do not attempt to repair the damage at all.
 If you can drive the car, drive it to a safe spot — preferably your own garage.
 If it gets towed, be sure to take all of your important documentation out of the car.

 After the adjuster makes their assessment, it's time to repair the car.
-Your company may require you to use a certain auto shop, if not, take it to the one you feel comfortable with.
 After paying the deductible, your company will either reimburse you for the cost of the repairs or directly pay the auto shop.